2012 Guinea-Bissau coup d'état: Background

 The media and international think-tanks have highlighted the country's instability and labelled it a narcostate.
 The country has frequently featured military involvement in civil administration since independence from Portugal in 1974.
 As such, the events leading up to the 2012 coup include military unrest in 2010 and a failed coup attempt in 2011.
 The latter followed infighting between the country's Navy and the Army.
-Guinea-Bissau's instability is also exacerbated as a transit point for drug shipments from Latin America to Europe and there are allegations that government ministers and military personnel are bribed to keep silent.
+Guinea-Bissau's instability is also exacerbated as a transit point for drug shipments from Latin America to Europe and allegations exist that government ministers and military personnel are bribed to keep silent.

 Following the death of President Malam Bacai Sanhá on 9 January 2012, a new election was scheduled to be held within 90 days in accordance with the constitution.
 Despite a peaceful campaign, there were external fears of possible violence or a coup d'état if the army did not approve of the winner.
 In this regard, UN Secretary General Ban Ki-moon called for a "peaceful, orderly and transparent" election.
 Just before the attack, presidential candidate Kumba Ialá, who claimed to have ties with members of his Balanta ethnic group, who are the largest ethnicity in the military, warned of "consequences" if there was campaigning for the second round of the election due to his allegations of fraud in the first round that were unanswered.
 The first round result was rejected by five of the nine candidates.
 Campaigning was due to start on 13 April for the second round, until its disruption as a result of the coup d'état.

 Days before the coup, fellow Lusophone country Angola announced its forces would be ending the two-year-old Angolan Military Mission in Guinea Bissau (MISSANG) that followed a similar failed effort by the European Union as part of the United Nations Integrated Peacebuilding Office in Guinea-Bissau (UNIOGBIS).
 State-owned Angolan news agency ANGOP said that the Angolan troops were sent to Guinea-Bissau in March 2011 in accordance with a bilateral military agreement to reform the armed forces.
 On 16 April, Guinea-Bissau Defense Minister Jorge Tolentino Araújo was scheduled to arrive in Angola to meet his counterpart Cândido Pereira dos Santos Van-Dúnem and the Army Chief-of-Staff Geraldo Sachipengo Nunda.
 He was also expected to visit the Higher Warfare School (ESG) and the Higher Technical Military Institute (ISTM).
 The same day as the coup, the two Lusophone countries of Angola and Cape Verde agreed to review their defense cooperation agreements.
 Presidential candidate and former Prime Minister Carlos Gomes Júnior was also unpopular with the army for his attempts to reform the institution.